 3. VOLUNTEER: Complete 4 hours of volunteer time at Duke Farms for your first garden plot, plus 1 hour for each additional plot.
 Record hours in the Gardener Log Book.

-- WEEDS: Keep your plot(s) weeded and well maintained including arranging for plot care during periods of absence.
+4. MAINTENANCE: Keep your plot(s) weeded, harvested and well maintained.
+This includes arranging for plot care during periods of absence.
 After 4 maintenance warnings, garden plots are forfeited and “taken back” by Duke Farms.

 5. GO ORGANIC!: Use only OMRI (organic materials review institute) or organic, approved materials in your plot(s).